Risheek10/Utility-Service-Provider-Project/README.md

 # Compiling the code
 - Make sure to be in the "Backend" folder while you compile

-  **g++ billing.cpp data.cpp -o ../cgi-bin/billing.cgi**
+- Do **g++ billing.cpp data.cpp -o ../cgi-bin/billing.cgi**

-- After compiling, do "**cd ..**" back to the project diretory
+- After compiling, go back to the project root diretory

-- Do "**python server.py**" to get the local host running
+- Do "**python server.py**" to get the local host running.
+If the server does not start go into the server.py code and change the host to 4000 or an unused port.

-# Usage
-- Run the compiled program and follow the menu-driven interface to:
+- Click the Localhost link and follow the menu-driven interface to:

 - View provider/customer records